Skip to main content

 Ensure that deployments of this camera are properly planned with the corresponding labour and equipment for a smooth experience.

-Note: The fixed power cable will not be exposed to the outdoor environment after the successful installation of the MV52 on a wall using the above-provided pigtails.
+Note that the fixed power cable will not be exposed to the outdoor environment after the successful installation of the MV52 on a wall using the above-provided pigtails.

 1. Place the mounting template onto the surface (wall/ceiling) and drill six holes as well as the center hole, as marked (if needed).